 A-STAR – innovative research aiming to keep patients safe

-A-STAR stands for The UK-Irish Atopic eczema Systemic Therapy Register.
-This observational research study is assessing how well patients with more severe atopic eczema respond to systemic treatments.
+A-STAR stands for The UK-Irish Atopic Eczema Systemic Therapy Register.
+This observational research study is assessing how well patients (adults and children) with more severe atopic eczema respond to systemic treatments.
 National Eczema Society is a member of the A-STAR Study Steering Group and attends regular meetings as a patient group representative.

 A-STAR records at regular intervals the disease severity, impact on people’s quality of life, and safety profiles of the different systemic treatments used in NHS clinical practice.
 This data is especially useful when people are taking these treatments for longer periods of time.
 It is hoped this information will help doctors treat people with atopic eczema more effectively in the future.

 Another aim of the study is to look at the ‘real life’ cost of treating eczema, examining how much these treatments cost, compared to how well they work.